SebasAndres/Flutter-Bracco-app-/README.md

 > A flutter app to manage a hairdressing-shop using Google Firebase.

 It allows the user to register clients, types of service, appointments, workers, stores and see the stats.
-Therefore, whenever a client should make a visit the app will notify the managers and it will appear an option to send them a modeled message automatically through the whatsapp api.
+Therefore, whenever a client should make a visit the app will notify the managers and it will appear an option to send them a modeled message automatically through the Whatsapp api.

 The UI is designed so as both workers and managers can use them.
 The workers are able to register clients and the cuts they do.
 This appointment is saved in the database and then the managers can check the cuts done per day, week, month or any other period they prefer.